vmware/open-vm-tools/README.md

 ##Project build information:

 * Getting configure options & help:
 If you are looking for help or additional settings for the building of this project the following configure command will display a list of help options:
-	"./configure --help"
+`./configure --help`

 * Using configure:
-	When using configure in the steps below it is only necessary to call "./configure" once unless there was a problem after the first invocation.
+When using configure in the steps below it is only necessary to call `./configure` once unless there was a problem after the first invocation.

 * Building Unix user-space programs:
 1. autoreconf -i